Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 If you are a victim of domestic abuse, it’s vital for you to understand that you are not at fault.
 Abusive partners can often lead their victims into believing that they are directly responsible for the abuse they are receiving, resulting in habitual violent acts taking place and going unreported.
 Domestic violence can happen for a number of reasons, but generally stems from one partner’s desire for control or power over the other.
 This could be intensified through drugs, alcohol, stress or poor mental health, but these factors are never the sole cause and should not be used to justify their behaviour.

-How can the police help prevent domestic violence?
+How can the police help prevent domestic abuse?

 If you are suffering from domestic abuse of any form, the police will be able to provide emergency protection from harm.
 In cases of physical assault, the perpetrator will be arrested immediately.
 When you report an incident of domestic violence, it will be investigated by specially trained police offers in Community Safety Units.
 Their duty is to protect victims of domestic abuse from their attackers and prevent it from happening again.